Cadillac CT5: CT5-V Blackwing

-The CT5-V Blackwing was announced in early 2021 for the 2022 model year as a higher performance version of the CT5-V and is considered to be the spiritual successor to the Cadillac CTS-V. It features a supercharged 6.2-liter V8 engine that produces 668 hp and 659 lbft of torque, which comes standard mated with a 6-speed manual transmission, and is also available with an optional 10-speed automatic.
+The CT5-V Blackwing was announced in early 2021 for the 2022 model year as a high-performance version of the CT5-V and is considered to be the spiritual successor to the Cadillac CTS-V. It features a supercharged 6.2-liter V8 engine that produces 668 hp and 659 lbft of torque, which comes standard mated with a 6-speed manual transmission, and is also available with an optional 10-speed automatic.
 Cadillac claims the CT5-V Blackwing has a 0–60 mph time of 3.4 seconds with a 10-speed automatic transmission along with a top speed of 209 mph.
-Upon release, it was announced by Cadillac that the CT5-V Blackwing, alongside the smaller CT4-V Blackwing, would be the last gasoline powered V models that Cadillac would produce.
+Upon release, it was announced by Cadillac that the CT5-V Blackwing, alongside the smaller CT4-V Blackwing, would be the last gasoline-powered V models that Cadillac would produce.

 The Cadillac CT5-V Blackwing is also available with carbon-ceramic Brembo brakes.
 The optional carbon-ceramic system (which is copper-free) is around 64 lbs lighter than the standard cast-iron system.
 This is the first time Cadillac has offered a carbon-ceramic brake package.

+Awards

+The CT5-V Blackwing was named in Car and Driver's 10 Best List in 2022-2026.